provide

 print("Some exception while process handling: ", exc)

-• Do not have any specific logic and just want to create class using its __init__?
+• Haven’t got any specific logic and just want to create class using its __init__?
 Then add a provider attribute using provide as function passing that class.

 from dishka import provide, Provider, Scope